deividrvale/deividrvale.github.io/_pages/about.md

 More specifically,
 I am currently investigating how we can combine notions of reversible computability and the λ-calculus.
-This ought to lead us to an interesting λ-calculae that we can use --- for instance --- for reasoning about program semantics, implicit computational complexity, and higher-order functions.
+This ought to lead us to an interesting λ-calculae that we can use --- for instance --- for reasoning about program semantics, implicit computational complexity, and higher-order functional programming.
 There will be a formalization of these results, which I plan to make publicly available in the near future.
 For more information on this project and the activities of our group, please check [https://github.com/CinRC](https://github.com/CinRC).

-In addition, I am somewhat involved or reading a lot about the following topics:
+In addition, I am somewhat involved in research projects or reading a lot about the following topics:
-* Higher-order rewriting
+* Higher-Order Rewriting
+  - complexity analysis
+  - interpretation methods
+  - termination
-* Implicit complexity
+* Implicit Complexity
+  - type-2 complexity
+  - type-theoretical approaches to implicit complexity analysis
 * Nominal Techniques
-* Type-2 complexity
-* Type-theoretical approaches to complexity analysis
+  - nominal syntax
+  - nominal unification/disunification
 * Formalization of mathematical structures (like rewriting) in Rocq
+  - check for instance the nice [Nijn/Onjin](https://deividrvale.github.io/nijn-coq-script-generation/onijn/index.html) project, developed in collaboration with [Niels van der Weide](https://nmvdw.github.io) and [Cynthia Kop](https://www.cs.ru.nl/~cynthiakop/index_en.html)